Links on Android Authority may earn us a commission. Learn more.

 You can mitigate this problem by limiting your accessory choices to a single platform such as Amazon Alexa, Google Assistant, Samsung SmartThings, or HomeKit.
 Even so, automations for Wi-Fi devices may stop working if you lose internet access, since they’re often triggered in the cloud.
 Thread, Zigbee, and Z-Wave ecosystems can process automations locally, and because the protocols are industry standards, a single hub/border router can potentially talk to devices from many manufacturers.

 Wi-Fi devices also don’t respond very quickly, in my experience.
 Turning something on or off should feel as instantaneous as flicking a switch.
-Yet, the vast majority of Wi-Fi devices insist on slow, internet-based control — even if you’re on the same local network.
+Yet the vast majority of Wi-Fi devices insist on (relatively) slow, internet-based control, even if you’re controlling them from the same network.

 Wi-Fi devices are sometimes cheaper, but resist the temptation unless there’s no alternative for the features you’re after.
 Thread, Zigbee, and Z-Wave tend to just work, and that peace of mind is worth the premium.

 2. Smart speakers aren’t enough for true automation

 Though marketing might lead you to believe that smart speakers like Google’s Nest Audio are all you need to run a smart home, they can sometimes be embarrassingly bad at actual automation.

 Google Assistant routines are not processed or executed locally, at least not without updates that are only now rolling out, including Matter and Thread upgrades for existing devices.
 In other words, if your internet connection fails, your evening lighting routine will also cease to function.
 Even voice commands will stop working entirely, since these are processed in the cloud.